MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-creating-a-template-by-using-content-controls.md

 12. In the **Controls** group, click the **Picture Content Control** button ![PictureContentControl](../vsto/media/pictcontentcontrol.gif "PictureContentControl") to add a <xref:Microsoft.Office.Tools.Word.PictureContentControl> to the last cell.

-## Creating the Customer Feedback Table
+## Create the customer feedback table
  Create a table that contains three different types of content controls where the user can enter customer feedback information.

-#### To create the customer feedback table
+### To create the customer feedback table

-1. In the Word template, click in the line after the employee table that you added earlier, and press ENTER to add a new paragraph.
+1. In the Word template, click in the line after the employee table that you added earlier, and press **Enter** to add a new paragraph.

 2. On the Ribbon, click the **Insert** tab.